mikalai-hryb/notes/terraform.md

 * description - This specifies the input variable's documentation
 * type - This argument specifies what value types are accepted for the variable
 * default - A default value which then makes the variable optional
-* sensitive - Limits Terraform UI output when the variable is used in configuration (defalts to false)
+* sensitive - Limits Terraform UI output when the variable is used in configuration (defaults to false)
 * nullable - Specify if the variable can be null within the module (defaults to true)
 * validation - A block to define validation rules, usually in addition to type constraints